-- Land at Cambridge East, including Cambridge Airport, shown on the Policies Map, is safeguarded for longer term development beyond 2031.
-Development on safeguarded land will only occur once flying activities cease and following a review of the Cambridge East Area Action Plan (AAP).
-Land north of Newmarket Road and land north of Cherry Hinton (to be developed in conjunction with adjoining land in Cambridge), are allocated for residential development within the plan period.
-Proposals for residential development on these sites, as shown on the Policies Map, will only be supported if: - a.
-It can be shown that any environmental and health impacts (including noise) from the airport can be acceptably mitigated for residents; and - b.
-Due consideration has been given to safeguarding the appropriate future development of the wider site. - c.
-There would not be a safety risk from the continued authorised use of Cambridge Airport. - 2.
-It is anticipated that land north of Newmarket Road will deliver approximately 1,200 dwellings.
-Land north of Cherry Hinton will deliver approximately 110 dwellings in South Cambridgeshire. - 3.
-This policy replaces Policies CE/3 and CE/35 of the Cambridge East AAP.
-All other policies in the Cambridge East AAP are retained. - 3.24 Land at Cambridge East was taken out of the Green Belt through the Cambridge Local Plan 2006 and Cambridge East Area Action Plan (AAP) 2008 for the development of a major new urban extension.
+4. The rest of the Cambridge East site is safeguarded for longer term development beyond 2031.
+Development on safeguarded land will only this Plan and the Cambridge East Area Action Plan.

+5. This policy replaces Policies CE/3 and CE/35 of the Cambridge East AAP.
+All other policies in the Cambridge East AAP are retained.

+occur once the site becomes available and following a review of both

+- 3.24 Land at Cambridge East was taken out of the Green Belt through the Cambridge Local Plan 2006 and Cambridge East Area Action Plan (AAP) 2008 for the development of a major new urban extension.
 This was dependant on the relocation of current activities at the airport.
 Marshall had been actively looking into relocation options for the airport activities since 2006.
-In 2010, they announced that they did not have a deliverable relocation option and that they intended to remain at Cambridge Airport for the foreseeable future.

-- 3.25 In reviewing the future options for this large site, Cambridge City Council and South Cambridgeshire District Council have concluded that it is appropriate that this site remain out of the Green Belt and be safeguarded as a strategic reserve of land to be developed at a later date.
-The corridor of Green Belt running from Coldham's Common to Teversham will remain as Green Belt.
-Policies in the existing Cambridge East AAP will remain other than Policies CE/3 and CE/35. - 3.26 This policy replaces both policies CE/3 and CE/35.
-This policy safeguards the main airport site for longer-term development needs beyond 2031.
-Were circumstances to change, a review of this policy and the Cambridge East AAP could examine the consequences of the change. - 3.27 There is potential for residential development for a number of parcels of land while the airport remains on the site.
+In 2010, they announced that they did not have a deliverable relocation option and that they intended to remain at Cambridge Airport for the foreseeable future. - 3.25 In reviewing the future options for this large site, Cambridge City Council and South Cambridgeshire District Council have concluded that it is appropriate that the site allocated in the AAP remain out of the Green Belt.
+The corridor of Green Belt running from Coldham's Common to Teversham will remain as Green Belt. - There is an opportunity during the plan period to deliver residential 3.26 development on parts of Cambridge East while the airport remains on the site.
+A number of specific sites are allocated in Policy SS/3 (1) and Policy 13 (1) of the Cambridge Local Plan (see Figure 5).
 These were identified in the AAP as capable of coming forward ahead of the Airport site, and potentially without it.
-Careful consideration of how the on-going airport activities will interact with any new residential use will be needed, to ensure that the new homes have a high level of amenity, and that the continued authorised use of the airport would not be compromised.
+Careful consideration of how the on-going airport activities will interact with any new residential use will be needed at the planning application stage, to ensure that the new homes have a high level of amenity, and that the continued authorised use of the airport would not be compromised.
 Any development that comes forward in advance of the wider site will have to be carefully planned and demonstrate that it is capable of working both with and without the wider development, so as not to prejudice the potential delivery of development on the safeguarded land at some point in the future if it becomes available.
 This policy makes it clear that these areas are not part of the wider safeguarded site and are allocated to come forward for development before 2031.
+A masterplan for site SS/3 (1b) and adjoining land in Cambridge will be required in order to ensure a comprehensive and coordinated approach to bringing these sites forward for development.
+The masterplan will take into account the context of the surrounding area, including development proposals on site R47 (Land north of Cherry Hinton, in the Cambridge Local Plan).
+While vehicular access to the site will be from the new spine road off Coldham's Lane and Cherry Hinton Road, access for emergency vehicles only from alternative points will need to be considered at an early stage.